Market Insights: Trends, Analysis & Expert Views

 Upon share allotment, the corresponding shares are credited to your demat account, and payment is debited accordingly.

 SEBI guidelines clearly prohibit investors from submitting IPO applications through multiple demat accounts.
 This rule is intended to prevent misuse of the IPO allotment process and ensure fairness.
+Understanding what is IPO allotment is important here, as it refers to the distribution of shares to eligible applicants based on demand and regulatory norms.

 Applying through more than one demat account for the same IPO can lead to: